 Author: James Derbyshire

-Occupation: Teaching Assistant at a Specialist School.
+Occupation: Teaching Assistant in a SEN High School.
 Journalism graduate (2011).
+Studying to be a teacher.

 FAQ (well I’ve not actually been asked any questions…yet, but here are some I imagine might be asked)